Recent changes in income

 According to the circumstances, the required documents are as follows:

-The Registration Office is in charge of reviewing all changes in economic circumstances, which must be indicated at the time of your online registration (step 3).
+The Registrar's Office is in charge of reviewing all changes in economic circumstances, which must be indicated at the time of your online registration (step 3 payment).

-The Administration Services Office will also review the following cases:
+The Registrar's Office will also review the following cases:

 |Siblings enrolled at Sciences Po for the current academic year||Registration receipt accompanied by a letter indicating the name and year of the sibling studying at Sciences Po.
 The reduction will be applied to the second child registered at Sciences Po.|

-Students from outside the European Economic Area may also benefit from a recalculation of the amount of their tuition if they are concerned by one of the 5 types of events listed above.
+Students whose parents’ tax residence is outside the European Economic Area may also benefit from a recalculation of the amount of their tuition if they are concerned by one of the 5 types of events listed above.
 An official translation of the supporting documents will have to be provided (you must refer your case to the Committee for social affairs).

 In all cases, if you wish to report a change in income or refer your case to the Committee for Social Affairs, you must do so at the moment of your online registration, by checking the box "dispensation" (step 3)